 Timely Action is Crucial in Your Case

-Contact a Bay Area Personal Injury Attorney for a Free Consultation!
+Contact a San Jose Personal Injury Attorney for a Free Consultation!

 If you or a loved one has suffered a serious injury due to a road defect, we are here to help.
 Contact us online or by telephone to speak with one of the experienced attorneys at our firm.
 We represent accident victims throughout Northern and Central California with multiple office locations to better serve you.

 We have been helping accident victims since 1984, and we are ready to put our experience to work for you.
 Call (888) 483-8614!